Career Advising and Professional Development

 Career Advising and Professional Development helps MIT students, recent alumni, and postdocs find jobs and internships, explore career options, and apply to graduate and professional schools.
 The office is located in E17-294 and can be reached by phone at 617-715-5329 or by email.

-All students are encouraged to make use of GECD's Career Services early and often.
+All students are encouraged to make use of Career Advising and Professional Development services early and often.
 These include:

 - Resume, cover letter, CV, and personal statement review